ferntheplant/fjorn-bear/blogs/yet-another-dotfiles-repo.md

 Cons:

 - No plugin system yet means you have to hack together scripts to do stuff you could get with nvim plugins
-- Saying "I use Helix btw" doesn't sound as cool as saying you use vim
+- Saying "I use Helix btw" doesn't sound as cool as saying I use vim
 - No up-to-date packages on `apt`, so I had to install via some random guy's PPA

 #### [Language Server Configuration](#language-server-configuration)